-The Trust is pleased to be able to offer a Technology Scheme, working in conjunction with Let's Connect, which will allow staff to purchase laptops, computers and tablets on an interest free payment plan over 12 months.
-Employees can apply for the Technology Scheme via the Let's Connect web page at:

-and create an account to find out more.
+The Trust is pleased to be able to offer a Technology Scheme, working in conjunction with Vivup, which will allow staff to purchase laptops, computers and tablets on an interest free payment plan over 12 months.
+Employees can apply for the Technology Scheme via the Vivup web page at and create an account to find out more by selecting 'New Collaborative Learning Trust' as the organisation and completing registration.

 The items are the sole responsibility of the employee from the date of being received.
-The purchase can be for any number of the item/s available on the website, this has been limited to laptops, computers, tablets and associated equipment for a 12-month period.
+The purchase can be for any number of the item/s available on the website, this has been limited to laptops, computers, tablets and associated equipment.
 The maximum value of equipment that can be purchased is £1000, this could be for multiple items.
 The full cost of the equipment must be covered within this £1000 (i.e. employees cannot add to this amount to purchase something more expensive).
 Staff can only have one payment scheme running at once.

-Once the employee has signed the application and their request has been approved by Human Resources, Lets Connect will notify the staff member of the approval and arrange with the employee for the item/s to be sent directly to the employee's address, with the amount being recovered through the employee's salary equally over a twelvemonth period.
-Human Resources will receive a monthly report on the payroll cut-off date (5th of the month), of employees who have made a request with Let's Connect and will approve/decline as per the guidance below.
+Once the employee has signed the application and their request has been approved by Human Resources, Vivup, will notify the staff member of the approval and arrange with the employee for the item/s to be sent directly to the employee's address, with the amount being recovered through the employee's salary equally over a twelve-month period.
+Human Resources will receive a monthly report on the payroll cut-off date (5th of the month), of employees who have made a request with Vivup and will approve/decline as per the guidance below.